 Common Name: Cheddar Pink

-Dianthus gratianopolitanus is a Perennial up to 0.30 metres tall.
+Dianthus gratianopolitanus is a perennial plant that can grow up to 0.30 metres tall.

 Western and central Europe from Britain and France to Moravia and Hungary.